Lotverp/steal_wifi_passwords_duckyScript_flipperZero/README.md

 # 🦆 8-Second Smart WiFi Password Stealer

-This project contains a DuckyScript compatible with all Ducky USB and Flipper Zero devices.
+# ✍️ What did I change?
+- Ho creato un nuovo README con relativa traduzione in italiano
+- Ho migliorato il codice scritto da @israel099, forzando il cambio layout tastiera in US (in modo da impostare il layout corretto), ho aggiunto la funzione `exit` per chiudere il terminale e non lasciare alcuna traccia.

-Follow the instructions below to set up and use the script effectively.
+# ❗Follow the instructions below to set up and use the script effectively.
 > ⭐ Don't forget to star the project so I can see it's helpful!

 ---

 ## 📋 How the Program Works

+- This project contains a DuckyScript compatible with all Ducky USB and Flipper Zero devices.
-This DuckyScript is designed to retrieve WiFi passwords saved on a target PC within 8 seconds.
+- It is designed to retrieve WiFi passwords saved on a target PC within 8 seconds.
 Here's how it works:
 1. Start: Plug in the USB device or activate the script from your Flipper Zero.
 2. Minimized CMD: The command prompt will run in minimized mode to avoid detection.
 3. Collect Data: The script retrieves all saved SSIDs and passwords.